 In most cases, the inflation rate is correctly incorporated into the loan cost as lending is usually at a fixed rate.
 Other factors that go into determining the personal loan cost are your credit score and repayment capacity.
 If you have a good repayment capacity, banks consider you a low-risk party and will charge a low-interest rate.
 Contrary, if your credit score is excellent, the interest rate will be high.
 In some cases, people with very low credit scores and poor repayment capacity get their applications for personal loans rejected.
 So, these circumstances have been accounted for when you look for a personal loan.

-You should always think about what you need the loan for, if you are able to repay and alternative options before getting a personal loan.
+You should always think about what you need the loan for and if you are able to repay and alternative options before getting a personal loan.

 If you are set on getting a personal loan, let Lendela help you find the best option.
 Not only is the application process quick, convenient and online, Lendela also ensures that you get different offers so that you can see and pick the best option for you, especially regarding the loan rates.

-Lendela introduces you to banks and financial institutions that are 100% transparent about all their fees, conditions and terms so that you know every detail of your loan and that you can select the right offer to proceed with.
+Lendela introduces you to trusted banks and financial institutions in Hong Kong that are 100% transparent about all their fees, conditions and terms so that you know every detail of your loan and that you can select the right offer to proceed with.
 If you have any questions, let us know and our experienced team will help you with more information about the costs of inflation.